 Exploratory research would be used, because the researcher is studying a topic or phenomenon about which very little is known.

-This would be descriptive research, because that type of research focuses solely upon a sample rather than using a sample to draw conclusions about a population.
+This would be descriptive research, because that type of research focuses solely on a sample rather than using a sample to draw conclusions about a population.

 GIGO stands for garbage in, garbage out.
 In the context of statistics, GIGO means that the results of a statistical analysis are only as accurate and trustworthy as the data and the methods used to collect the data.
 Statistics cannot fix data gathered using incorrect methods, and incorrect statistics can ruin high-quality data.
 If the data or the statistics are bad, the results will be wrong.